 - Gender – Male, except for birds which can be either male or female (4), and

-- Age – generally, the animal had to be one year old (i.e., at the peak of life and health).
-Sometimes it could be as young as a week old or as old as three years.
-Birds had to be adult Turtledoves or young Pigeons (2)
+- Age – generally, the animal had to be one year old (e.g., a lamb at the peak of life and health).
+(5) Sometimes, it could be as young as eight days old (Leviticus 22:27) or as old as three years (Genesis 15:9).
+(2) Birds had to be adult Turtledoves or young Pigeons (2)

-There were eight sequential steps of the Burned Offering ritual:
+There were thirteen sequential steps of the Burned Offering ritual:

 - the worshipper would kill the animal (except for the bird which was killed by the priest) (Leviticus 1:5),

-- the priest would sprinkle the blood against the Altar, round about on all four sides (Leviticus 1:5),
+- the priest would sprinkle the blood against the outside of the Altar, on all four sides (Leviticus 1:5),

 - the worshipper would skin and butcher the animal (Leviticus 1:6),

-- the priest would put wood on the fire in the altar and arrange the head and the fat on this wood (Leviticus 1:7,8)
+- the priest would put wood on the fire in the altar, add salt (1) to the offering, and arrange the head and the fat on this wood (Leviticus 1:7,8)